Table of Contents

 8. Lack of business breadth and depth

-HR professionals traditionally and most commonly come from non-business or technical educational and experiential backgrounds.
+HR professionals traditionally come from non-business or technical educational and experiential backgrounds.
 Social sciences, liberal arts, and related degree programs continue to dominate the backgrounds of HR team members.
-This results from the job requirements emphasizing interpersonal skills, communications, process/procedure design and management, adult learning, legal compliance, etc. A continuing lack of data and statistical expertise in HR is a direct pointer to the insufficient development of quantitative skills normally found in those with business, scientific, and technology career fields.
+This results from the job requirements emphasizing interpersonal skills, communications, process/procedure design and management, adult learning, legal compliance, etc. A continuing lack of data and statistical expertise in HR is a clear indicator of the underdevelopment of quantitative skills typically found in business, scientific, and technology fields.

-Solution: Traditional HR professionals are not known as business experts, and as such, that perception impacts the credibility of their entire function.
+Solution: Traditional HR professionals are not known as business experts, and, as a result, that perception undermines the credibility of their entire function.
 It is critical that HRBPs develop and continuously maintain their knowledge and expertise in how the business is run, its primary and competitively differentiating capabilities, and how the company generates revenue and profit.
-They can develop expertise in the elements used in a modern and impactful HR strategic plan, including external factors such as macroeconomic and industry trends, internal barriers such as automation or production facility shortcomings, sales struggles in the region “A,” etc.
+They can develop expertise in the elements of a modern, impactful HR strategic plan, including external factors such as macroeconomic and industry trends, internal barriers such as automation or production facility shortcomings, and sales struggles in region “A,” among others.

 9. Not being able to say “No”

-The most trusted and credible partners are those asked to solve intractable problems across the spectrum of HR services.
+The most trusted and credible partners are those tasked with solving intractable problems across the spectrum of HR services.
 The issue is that they deliver consistently and at a high level and, as a result, are often asked to resolve seemingly petty issues.
 This may appear overly basic, but it occurs with great regularity.

 Solution: Clarify role responsibilities and use the coaching and performance management processes to keep HRBPs from performing these tasks “as a favor” to their assigned clients.
-While this can appear to be easy, supporting the HRBPs who do so and receiving resistance is key to developing a stronger “backbone.”
+While this can appear easy, supporting the HRBPs who do so and receiving resistance are key to developing a stronger “backbone.”

 Overcoming these challenges requires clear role definition, adequate resources, ongoing development of strategic HR skills, strong leadership support, effective HR structure, and a culture that values HR's strategic contribution.
-It calls out the need to assess and address the common pitfalls of the HRBP role and the extent to which it is compromising or limiting the effectiveness of those professionals.
+It calls out the need to assess and address the common pitfalls of the HRBP role and the extent to which they compromise or limit the effectiveness of those professionals.

 Relevant Practices & Tools